BYLAWS OF THE GEORGIA ASSOCIATION OF HOMES

 ARTICLE I - LEGAL ORGANIZATION

-Association sponsored groups within GAHSC shall be called Chapters.
-These sponsored groups shall be organized around specific disciplines, interests, and concerns within the mission of GAHSC.
-Membership within GAHSC Chapters will be available to member GAHSC agencies and their staff.
-Organizational structure and support shall be in accordance with GAHSC policies and procedures.
+The former name of the organization was the Georgia Association of Homes and Services for Children and is now known as Together Georgia Provider Alliance, Inc. (TG) It shall be referred to hereafter as the Association or TG.
+Association sponsored groups within TG shall be called Chapters.
+These sponsored groups shall be organized around specific disciplines, interests, and concerns within the mission of TG.
+Membership within TG Chapters will be available to member TG agencies and their staff.
+Organizational structure and support shall be in accordance with TG policies and procedures.

 The Association is a chartered non-profit corporation under the provisions of the Official Code of Georgia Annotated 14-3-101 et. seq. granted pursuant to the provisions of state and federal statutes and regulations governing such corporations.